Enchoseon/potato/README.md

 # Use the 52/17 Rule (https://wikipedia.org/wiki/52/17_rule)
 potato -w 52 -b 17

-# Run potato with Do Not Disturb, Toast Notifications, and Brown Noise
+# Run potato with Do Not Disturb, Toast Notifications, Brown Noise, and KDE Connect
-potato -dtn
+potato -dtnk

 # ???
 potato -w 69 -b 420